 Again, the investment is not to increase its price, but to increase its subscriber base.
 The prioritization of user experience over the immediate monetization has implicitly become one of the credos of the publisher.

 Some argue that Internet slow poisoned print journalism.
 But to the Times, both are essentially the same, just delivered in a different medium.
 And, they didn’t prioritize one over another.
-So, the approach to handle both the wings are mutualistic.
+So, the approach to handle both wings is mutualistic.

 The reach of the Web sites is instrumental in creating a substantial stream of newspaper subscription orders each year.
 In 2002, over 85,000 subscription orders for The Times or the Globe originated from these two [NYTimes.com and Boston.com] Web sites.